ricmac/Cybercultural/src/posts/007-2005-web-20-conference-day-2.md

 Unbeknownst to me, a few months before the Web 2.0 Conference, Google had acquired a tiny startup named Android.
 The news had received almost no press and Google kept whatever they were building behind closed doors for a couple more years.
 As for Apple, Steve Jobs had publicly unveiled an “iTunes phone” in partnership with Motorola just weeks before I arrived in Silicon Valley.
 It was called the Motorola ROKR and [Jobs hated it](https://www.theverge.com/2017/6/13/15782200/one-device-secret-history-iphone-brian-merchant-book-excerpt).
 Fueled by that disappointment, Apple then committed to building a smartphone in-house.

 All of that was in the future, as I supped my beer at the House of Shields and waited for my friends to arrive — phoneless and lost in my own thought.

-*Lead image: A cartoon drawn of me at the Web 2.0 Conference, October 2005.*

 * * *